DSett-codes/AI-Based-Internship-Recommendation-System/README.md

-# AI-Based Internship Recommendation System (Beginner Flask Demo)
+# AI-Based Internship Recommendation System

 This is a very small machine learning web app built with Flask.
 When the server starts, it trains a TF-IDF + Logistic Regression model on the provided dataset